romainlancelot/romainlancelot/README.md

 <h1 align="center">Hi there 👋</h1>

-I am currently a student at ESGI (Ecole Supérieure de Génie Infomatique) in apprenticeship at SACEM, in the CCoE (Cloud Center of Excellence) AWS team.
+I am currently a student at ESGI (Ecole Supérieure de Génie Infomatique) in apprenticeship at Google.

 This Github contains several of my school and personal projects.